1HPorange/rays/readme.md

 rays [-c "camera-name"] [-p "render-params-name"] [-w 1280] [-h 720] scene.toml ["output.png"]
 ```

-If multiple `camera` or `render-param` structs are found, but none are supplied as command-line arguments, then the top-most struct is used to render the scene.
+If multiple `camera` or `render-params` structs are found, but none are supplied as command-line arguments, then the top-most struct is used to render the scene.
 If none are found, the default structs are used.

 ## Examples